bankonme/Sharedcoin/README.md

 	No Parameters

 submit_offer
 		offer = a JSON encoded offer object token = A token from retrieved from get_info fee_percent = Requested fee percent.
 Can only be higher than fee percent retreived from get_info. offer_max_age = (Optional) Maximum time in milliseconds the client is willing to wait for an offer to be executed by the server.

+	Returns
-	Returns a JSON object containing an Offer ID
+		 A JSON object containing an Offer ID

 get_offer_id
 		offer_id = An offer ID retreived from submit_offer

 	Returns a status object
 		"waiting" = means to retry the request